-Although most of the soils in the rainfed area of the country are low in fertility, particularly in nitrogen, phosphorus and zinc, fertilizers are not commonly used in rainfed agriculture.
-Districts with less than 25% irrigated land use an average of 18 kg/ha of fertilizers (N + P2O5 + K2O) per hectare of cropped area, compared to 57 kg/ha in irrigated districts.
-Most of the fertilizers used in these unirrigated areas are concentrated on the small areas of irrigated crops such as rice and sugarcane, but some are used on dryland cash crops such as cotton, tobacco, and groundnut, or on high-yielding cultivars of sorghum or millet.
+Although most of the soils in the rainfed area of the country are low in fertility, particularly in nitrogen, phosphorus and zinc, fertilisers are not commonly used in rainfed agriculture.
+Districts with less than 25 per cent irrigated land use an average of 1S kg/ha of fertilisers (N+ $P_2O_5+K_5O$) per hectare of cropped area compared to 57 kg/ha in irrigated districts.
+Most of the fertilisers used in these unirrigated areas are concentrated on the small areas of irrigated crops such as rice and sugarcane, but some are used on dryland cash crops such as cotton, tobacco and groundnut, or on high yielding cultivars of sorghum or millet.

-There is much evidence to show that fertilizer use is economic on the staple, rainfed cereals.
-Several hundred experiments on cultivators' fields with sorghum, maize and pearl millet in rainfed areas of India have given average gains of 14 kg of grain per kg of N and 7 kg of grain per kg of P205.
-Benefit-to-cost ratios are 2.5 or better.
-Responses to fertilizers by available varieties or rainy-season sorghum and pearl millet are generally better than responses by rainy-season maize or postrainy-season sorghum.
+There is much evidence to show that fertiliser use is economic on the staple, rainfed cereals.
+Several hundred experiments on cultivators' fields with sorghum, maize and pearl millet in rainfed areas of India have given average gains of 14 kg of grain per kg of N and 7 kg of grain per kg of P_2O_8 .
+Benefit to cost ratios are 2.5 or better.
+Responses to fertilisers by available varieties of rainy season sorghum and pearl millet are generally better than responses by rainy season maize or post-rainy season sorghum.

-Soil type and particularly water-holding capacity of the soil have significant effects on the efficiency of fertilizer use.
-Crops grown on the same soil in the rainy season will usually have higher fertilizer-use efficiencies than crops grown in the postrainy season on receding stored moisture.
+Soil type and particularly waterholding capacity of the soil have significant effects on the efficiency of fertiliser use.
+Crops grown on the same soil in the rainy season will usually have higher fertiliser-use efficiencies than crops grown in the postrainy season on receding stored moisture.